The Enduring Legacy of Celtic Stone Monuments

 Stelae and Statue-Menhirs

 Perhaps the most direct warrior commemorations are the carved stelae and statue-menhirs of the Celtic world.
-These are upright stones carved into anthropomorphic figures, often showing a male warrior with a sword, shield, and torc (the Celtic neck ring symbol of status).
-Examples include the Warrior of Hirschlanden (Germany, late Hallstatt period) and the celebrated Glauberg Warrior (Hesse, early La Tène period).
-These figures are depicted with elaborate helmets, armor, and sometimes with a Celtic “leaf-crown” – a mistletoe-like headpiece denoting divine or heroic status.
+These are upright stones carved into anthropomorphic figures, often showing a male warrior with a sword, shield, and torc—the Celtic neck ring symbol of status.
+Examples include the Warrior of Hirschlanden in Germany from the late Hallstatt period and the celebrated Glauberg Warrior in Hesse from the early La Tène period.
+These figures are depicted with elaborate helmets, armor, and sometimes with a Celtic "leaf-crown"—a mistletoe-like headpiece denoting divine or heroic status.
 Such monuments are widely interpreted as representations of deified ancestors or heroized warriors, set up in sanctuaries or along routes to assert tribal identity and inspire living warriors.
+The standardization of these depictions suggests that Celtic society had a well-defined visual language for representing the ideal warrior, one that combined physical prowess with divine favor.

 Warriors in Celtic Society: Status, Cult, and Commemoration

 Another key practice was the votive deposition of weapons in water or earth.
-While many deposits were in lakes or rivers (like La Tène itself), others were made at stone monuments.
+While many deposits were made in lakes or rivers—like La Tène itself—others were made at stone monuments.
 Warriors would offer their captured enemy arms or their own equipment to the gods, sometimes burying them at the base of standing stones.
-These deposits transformed the monument into a warrior’s memorial, linking the place to the martial glory of the community.
+These deposits transformed the monument into a warrior's memorial, linking the place to the martial glory of the community.
+The deliberate bending or breaking of weapons before deposition, known as "killing" the object, was a ritual act that released the spiritual essence of the weapon and sent it into the Otherworld.

 Direct Evidence for Warrior Commemorations in Stone